How To Make Cold Brew Coffee At Home

 Things you will need for cold brew

-Cold brew coffee tastes incredibly wonderful, with its gentle flavor and low acidity and bitterness.
-This method will not only aim to reproduce that incredible taste, but also aim for a brew with a longer shelf life which can be made in many big batches.
-Ready?
-Let’s go!
+Cold brew coffee delivers incredible flavor, with its gentle taste and low acidity and bitterness.
+This cold brewing method will not only reproduce that incredible taste, but also create a brew with a longer shelf life.
+You can make it in many big batches.
+Let's get started!

 Step 1: Prepare the coffee beans

-Grind the coffee beans thoroughly in the coffee grinder until they turn into coarsely ground coffee.
-Make sure the coffee beans are clean and dry.
-If the coffee beans exceed the capacity of the machine, just divide them into several batches.
+Grind the coffee beans thoroughly in the coffee grinder until you have coarse grounds.
+Use fresh, quality beans for the best results.
+If your grinder is too small, just divide the beans into several batches.
 Make sure the end product is as coarse as raw sugar.

-The reason why we are using fresh coffee beans instead of store-prepared ground coffee is because fresh coffee beans contain much more flavor compared to store-prepared ground coffee.
+Fresh coffee beans contain much more flavor compared to store-prepared ground coffee.
+This is why learning how to make cold brew coffee properly starts with quality beans.
 Also, if you are using a French press, you would need a coarser grind than usual.

 Prepare the coffee beans